cfwheels/API-Generator/README.md

 5. Due to the intensiveness of this process, you now have the option to have the API Generator generate a SQL script to run on your production server (MySQL only).
 To access the script for 1.3, for example, go to this URL.
 (Notice that the "dot" in `1.3` has been changed to a hyphen, as in `1-3`.).
 You can copy the SQL generated on the screen and run on the database directly:
     > http://localhost:8080/index.cfm/main/sql/1-3

-6. TODO: add query to connect function categories with version insert into functionsectionversions (functionsectionid,versionid) select distinct *, 33 from
-(select parentfunctionsectionid from functions where wheelsversion='1.3' union all select childfunctionsectionid from functions where wheelsversion='1.3' and not childfunctionsectionid is null) x order by parentfunctionsectionid

 Download the API Generator on GitHub
 ------------------------------------